pagkly/Zed/Investopedia3/Unaffiliated Investments Definition.md

 ## Understanding Unaffiliated Investments

-[Insurance companies](https://www.investopedia.com/terms/m/mutual-insurance-company.asp) use the proceeds from their [underwriting](https://www.investopedia.com/terms/u/underwriting.asp) activities in a number of different ways.
+[Insurance companies](https://www.investopedia.com/terms/m/mutual-insurance-company.asp) use the proceeds from their [[underwriting]](https://www.investopedia.com/terms/u/underwriting.asp) activities in a number of different ways.

-They set aside funds as [loss reserves](https://www.investopedia.com/terms/l/loss-reserve.asp) to cover liabilities that they may incur from policyholders making a claim.
+They set aside funds as [[loss reserves]](https://www.investopedia.com/terms/l/loss-reserve.asp) to cover liabilities that they may incur from policyholders making a claim.
 They pay commissions to brokers who bring in new business, and operational expenses such as salaries, benefits, and overhead.
-They also allocate capital to invest in securities of various liquidities in a bid to increase the return on the [premiums](https://www.investopedia.com/terms/i/insurance-premium.asp) they receive.
+They also allocate capital to invest in securities of various liquidities in a bid to increase the return on the [[premiums]](https://www.investopedia.com/terms/i/insurance-premium.asp) they receive.

-Insurers need to have funds available quickly in order to cover [liabilities](https://www.investopedia.com/terms/l/liability.asp).
-As a result, they often make short-duration investments in highly [liquid assets](https://www.investopedia.com/terms/l/liquidasset.asp) that can easily and promptly be converted into cash, alongside longer-term assets that may offer a higher return.
+Insurers need to have funds available quickly in order to cover [[liabilities]](https://www.investopedia.com/terms/l/liability.asp).
+As a result, they often make short-duration investments in highly [[liquid assets]](https://www.investopedia.com/terms/l/liquidasset.asp) that can easily and promptly be converted into cash, alongside longer-term assets that may offer a higher return.

-Depending on the type of insurance policies underwritten, an insurer’s liability may last a few months to a few years.
-[Short-term assets](https://www.investopedia.com/terms/s/shortterm.asp) are considered part of the insurer’s current [liquidity](https://www.investopedia.com/terms/l/liquidity.asp), which is used to cover policies that have a duration of less than a year.
+Depending on the type of insurance policies underwritten, an insurer’s liability may last a few months to a few years. [[Short-term assets]](https://www.investopedia.com/terms/s/shortterm.asp) are considered part of the insurer’s current [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp), which is used to cover policies that have a duration of less than a year.

 ### Important